ruslylove/compro/labs/lab-3.md

     * Height: A positive floating-point number representing height in meters.
 * **Logic:** Use nested `if-else` statements to implement the following rules:
     * **If gender is female (`'f'`):**
-        * If height is less than 1.6m, recommend `"Taiji"`.
+        * If height is less than 1.6m, recommend `"TaiChi"`.
         * Otherwise (height >= 1.6m), recommend `"Volleyball"`.
     * **If gender is male (`'m'`):**
         * If height is less than 1.7m, recommend `"Football"`.